 However, we want to take a different focus here and approach the problem from a different angle.
 Let’s get one thing clear first of all.
 Moaning about housing costs isn’t going to magically solve your dilemma of not being able to find an affordable apartment in the area you want to live in.

-So instead, let’s look at which are the best value cities in Germany?
-Where an average apartment is comparatively cheap to rent compared to other cities, or even other areas of the same city.
-And also how can you best calculate whether it makes sense to sacrifice salary expectations due to living costs being proportionally much more affordable elsewhere?
+So, why not look instead at which are the best value cities in Germany?
+Where an average apartment is comparatively cheap to rent when compared to other cities, or even other areas of the same city.

 But I Need To Live Wherever I Find A Job